 Students also take 11-15 credits in a concentration.
-The master’s in elementary education stands out for the variety of concentration choices it offers, including innovative content areas such as anti-racism, STEM, and Teaching English as a Second Language.
+The master’s in elementary education stands out for the variety of concentration choices it offers, including innovative content areas such as anti-racism, STEM, and teaching academically and intellectually gifted students.
 The program culminates with a capstone project driven by data analysis and instructional research.
 In the capstone project, students synthesize advanced content knowledge, instructional planning, and student assessment data into a community-oriented research project.

 Degree candidates must present a 2.75 minimum GPA, current teaching license in elementary education, and three letters of recommendation for consideration.
 UNC Charlotte uses the Canvas learning management system to deliver coursework in both asynchronous and synchronous formats.
 UNC Charlotte holds accreditation from the Southern Association of Colleges and Schools Commission on Colleges.

 |Seattle, WA||Cost: $$$$$||Graduation Rate: 49%||

 Founded in 1973 as City College, City University of Seattle has since developed a strong reputation as a provider of quality distance education programs.
 CityU’s online master’s in elementary education proves a good fit for teachers looking to possibly earn multiple endorsements and earn their endorsement through a blend of field experience and online coursework.